AdamVarco/lswebhomework7/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Array
+    An array is a collection of similar items.
+For example you could have an of integers {1,2,3}
 	* Object
+    Object is something that is used to store values , and functions.
+It is a better way to code in javascript.
 	* Method
+    Is similar to a function but you call back on it.
+Most are prebuilt.

 3. Fork and clone this repo.
 When you need to commit use the following commands.